SPOTLIGHT ON: Phyllis Lerner

 Just one year later, the market tanked, but Lerner and her business partners worked through it.
 In 2011, the company affiliated with William Raveis and today their three locations have about 80 agents.
 “William Raveis seemed to have the same goals that we had, and they’re a family company,” she said.
 “We wanted to be able to offer the best technology to our amazing agents.”

 While Lerner spends most of her time managing and training, she’s still involved with listing and selling properties.
-She likes to spend free time with her family—a grown son and grandson.
+She likes to spend her free time with her family—a grown son and grandson.